Home Heat Pump Guide

 3. Less Extreme Operating Conditions

-When an air source heat pump operates at -5°C ambient, the compressor is under maximum stress, working at the extremes of its operating envelope.
-When a ground source compressor operates on the coldest winter night, it is drawing from 10°C ground — comfortable operating conditions.
-Less stress means higher efficiency and longer component life.
+When an air source heat pump operates at -5 degrees C ambient, the compressor is under maximum stress.
+When a ground source compressor operates on the coldest winter night, it is drawing from 10 degree C ground -- comfortable operating conditions.
+Less stress means higher efficiency and a longer component life.

 When Does the Efficiency Difference Matter Most?

-When outdoor temperatures are 8-15°C, air source heat pumps perform well.
+Mid-Season (Autumn/Spring): Small gap.
+When outdoor temperatures are 8-15 degrees C, air source heat pumps perform well.
 The efficiency gap narrows to perhaps 10-15%.
-During these milder months, both technologies deliver excellent performance.

 Running Cost Comparison